JBZoo/CSV-Blueprint/README.md

 Let's take a look at what this looks like in code.
-- Let's define a couple of basic rules for [database columns](schema-examples/preset_database.yml).
+- Define a couple of basic rules for [database columns](schema-examples/preset_database.yml).
-- And also one of the files will contain rules specific only to the [users profile](schema-examples/preset_users.yml).
+- Also, one of the files will contain rules specific only to the [users profile](schema-examples/preset_users.yml).
-- And of course let's [make a schema](schema-examples/preset_usage.yml) that will simultaneously reuse the rules from these two files.
+- And of course, let's [make a schema](schema-examples/preset_usage.yml) that will simultaneously reuse the rules from these two files.

 As a result, you don't just get a bunch of schemas for validation, which is difficult to manage, but something like a framework(!) that will be targeted to the specifics of your project, especially when there are dozens or even hundreds